Persistent Software Combining: Blocking Combining and Recoverability

+We define the {\em combining degree}, $\mathit{d}$, to be the average number of requests that a combiner serves. \PBcomb\ executes a small number of \pwbi\ instructions for every $\mathit{d}$ requests.
+Moreover, in \PBcomb, threads other than the combiner do not have to execute any persistence instructions.
+Additionally, the combiner does not persist each of the requests it applies separately; data to be persisted are stored in consecutive memory addresses and are persisted all together.
+Thus, \PBcomb\ respects the persistence principles, maintaining persistence cost low.
+Additionally, \PBcomb\ has significantly lower synchronization cost than previous combining protocols~\cite{FK11spaa,FK12ppopp,HIST10}, as well as than its competitors; this is another major reason for its good performance.

-{\bf Detailed Description.} \Bcomb\ (Algorithm~\ref{alg:pbcomb-funcs-2} after ignoring persistence instructions) uses a $Request$ array where each of the $n$ threads announces its requests.
-Each element of $Request$ stores a $RequestRec$ record with four fields: i) a pointer $func$ to a function to execute in order to serve the request, ii) a set $Args$ of arguments to $func$, iii) a sequence number $seq$ that uniquely identifies the request, and iv) a bit $activate$ used to identify whether the request has already been served or not.
+{\bf Detailed Description.} \PBcomb\ appears in Algorithms~\ref{alg:pbcomb-types} and~\ref{alg:pbcomb-funcs-2}.
+Each element of $\mathit{Request}$ stores a $\mathit{RequestRec}$ record with fields: i) a pointer $\mathit{func}$ to a function to execute in order to serve the request, ii) a set $\mathit{args}$ of arguments to $\mathit{func}$, iii) a bit $\mathit{activate}$ used to identify whether the request has already been served or not, and iv) a $\mathit{valid}$ bit used for ensuring recoverability.
+A request that has not experienced a crash, has its $\mathit{valid}$ bit equal to 1, whereas at recovery time, this bit is reinitialized to the value 0.
+At recovery time, this bit is used to disallow a combiner to re-execute a request that has already been executed before the crash.
+A request whose $\mathit{valid}$ bit is equal to $1$ is called {\em valid}.